linusheck/paternoster/README.md

 # paternoster
 A 2D programming language with arrows.

+The documentation is very spartanic, but I hope you can get all the information you need from it.

 This is a little programming language that follows arrows around the file.

 The program starts at: ↤, ↥, ↦ or ↧  and then follows the given direction.